Oscar-Chung-CKL/SNAPP_Robotics_research/controller_home_maxSpeed_13Jul/README.md

 # SNAPP The Robotic Fish

 ## Overview
 Now this is the controller code.
-This is tell you what is going on in the controller code.
+This is to tell you what is going on in the controller code.

 ## <br> What is the command ?
 First, the controller will send the command to the fish.
 The format of the command is below: